 Like, die, die.
 Also, I’m really sorry for anyone who may be reading this and has had a loved one venture to heaven recently.
 Seriously though, if they would have eaten this bread, they’d die too.
 Again.

-Everyone and their grammy believes they own the best banana bread recipe and they are right.
+Everyone and their grammy believe they own the best banana bread recipe and they are right.
 Everyone owns it, folks.
 It’s always the same thing!
 Butter, sugar, eggs, vanilla, flour, baking soda, baking powder, cinnamon or nutmeg, milk, bananas, nuts and maybe some chocolate chips.
 Nothing new, except the people who drop in a cup of oil.
 So nastylicious.
 The secret to banana bread is….the topping!
+Also in the fostering maybe?
+I really have no idea what Bananas Foster even means.

 Make a crumble, make a drizzle, make something to jazz up your banana bread.
 On that note, if anyone, anyone at all, is able to create a photo of banana bread with jazz hands, email me right away.